The Top 19 Essential Legal Documents for Startups in 2024

 In a founders’ agreement, the new business partners are given some shares in your company.
 They’re then considered among the company’s owners and can therefore make critical decisions for the company if needed.

-In the long run, a founders agreement facilitates faster conflict resolutions, as well as a smooth founders relationship.
+In the long run, a shareholder agreement facilitates faster conflict resolutions, as well as a smooth founders relationship.

-It’s important to note that while there are templates online (like the one above) that can help you create a founders’ agreement, creating a comprehensive one requires legal expertise.
+It’s important to note that while there are templates online that can help you create a founders’ agreement, creating a comprehensive one requires legal expertise.

 Seeking expert legal services will ensure that your founders’ agreement is thorough and legally valid.